 Here's how we will solve the classification problem:

-• convert all text samples in the dataset into sequences of word indices.
+- convert all text samples in the dataset into sequences of word indices.
 A "word index" would simply be an integer ID for the word.
 We will only consider the top 20,000 most commonly occuring words in the dataset, and we will truncate the sequences to a maximum length of 1000 words.

-• prepare an "embedding matrix" which will contain at index i the embedding vector for the word of index i in our word index.
+- prepare an "embedding matrix" which will contain at index

-• build on top of it a 1D convolutional neural network, ending in a softmax output over our 20 categories.
+layer, set to be frozen (its weights, the embedding vectors, will not be updated during training). - build on top of it a 1D convolutional neural network, ending in a softmax output over our 20 categories.

 Preparing the text data